wheatstalk/lit-snip/README.md

 ```

 The script will output all the lines between `::SNIP` and `::END-SNIP` and it
-will adjust the indentation to match the comment, wrapping the example in a
+will adjust the indentation to match the `::SNIP` line's comment, wrapping the
-markdown code block like this:
+example in a markdown code block like this:

 ```ts
 new IntrinsicValidator(scope, 'IntrinsicValidator', {